Epic India to Nepal

 • 1 - Delhi Namaste!
 Welcome to India.
 This Himalayan adventure kicks off in Delhi - the capital territory of India's north.
 Meet your trip leader and new travel buddies at a 6 pm welcome meeting tonight.
 If you arrive early, there's plenty to do in this wonderfully chaotic city.
 Maybe wander the streets, sip on your first chai or practice haggling in one of the many markets.
 Tonight, ask your leader for the best nightlife spots and perhaps grab a drink with your group.

 • 2 - Tordi Your next destination takes a bit of work to get to, but that's because it's a secret, tucked away haven away from the prying eyes of the everyday tourist.
-You'll journey through picturesque countryside by train to a unique stay in Tordi - this remote and rarely visited village offers a fantastic glimpse into the real Rajasthan.
+You'll journey through picturesque countryside by train to a unique stay in Tordi - this remote and rarely visited village offers a glimpse into the real Rajasthan.
 Tonight, sleep in an 18th-century palace with its owner as your host.
 There's a ruined temple and fortress nearby that you can explore, and then you can settle in and savour the delicious local flavours with a home-cooked dinner.

 • 4 - Jaipur If you're keen on a different view of the Pink City, an optional early morning hot air balloon ride is a trip highlight for many visitors.
 Later in the morning, you'll drop by Hawa Mahal (Palace of the Winds) - the impressive five-storey facade with pink and honeycombed windows is the most photographed building in the country after the Taj Mahal.
 After, it's out to the old capital of Amber where you'll explore the hilltop fort complex known as the Amber Fort.
-The rest of the day is free for you to use as you like - maybe ask your leader for the best spot for dinner and pick up a biryani or a tasty plate of chicken tikka masala.
+The rest of the day is free - maybe ask your leader for the best spot for dinner and pick up a biryani or a tasty plate of chicken tikka masala.

 • 7 - Varanasi Arrive in one of the holiest cities in the country this morning.
 Varanasi is the ultimate destination for Hindu pilgrims who travel far and wide to experience the spirituality of this city.
-Overflowing with temples, shrines and devotees, this is a super interesting place to explore.
+Overflowing with temples, shrines and devotees, this is an interesting place to explore.
 Maybe take the chance to perfect your yoga in one of the epic chakra-balancing spots.
 Or just chill out and soak in the meditative surroundings, ready for your early start tomorrow.

-• 8 - Varanasi Today's an early start, but it's completely worth it - you'll take a sunrise boat ride along the sacred Ganges, a true revelation.
+• 8 - Varanasi Today's an early start, but it's worth it - you'll take a sunrise boat ride along the sacred Ganges.
 Even if you're not spiritual, you can't help but get goosebumps during this experience.
-Pass the many ghats (stairs leading to the water) and temples along the river and watch thousands of Hindu pilgrims cleanse their sins in the holy water as the sun bathes the surrounds in glorious shades of amber and orange.
+Pass the many ghats (stairs leading to the water) and temples along the river and watch thousands of Hindu pilgrims cleanse their sins in the holy water as the sun bathes the surrounds in shades of amber and orange.
 After, maybe hop on an auto rickshaw to the oldest part of the city to explore its maze of narrow alleyways packed full of small shops, stalls and lumbering cows.
 See pilgrims performing rituals unchanged for hundreds of years and pass chiming temples as wafts of incense fill the air.

 • 9 - India Wave goodbye to India as you travel to the border (Sunauli border crossing) and enter Nepal.
 Make sure to charge up your music and fish out your book, as it's a long day of travel today.
 Arrive in Lumbini.
 No ordinary border town, this is the birthplace of Gautama Buddha - the founder of Buddhism and one of his four holy places of pilgrimage.
 Check out the beautiful Ashoka Pillars and hop on cycle rickshaws to the Maya Devi Temple - the actual site where Buddha is thought to have been born.